Navigating U.S. tariffs and

 To help guard against potential customs-related scams, FedEx suggests the following:

-- Be suspicious of any request for payment in order to receive a delivery, especially if it contains wording which does not seem to be appropriate.
+- Be skeptical of any request for payment in order to receive a delivery, especially if it contains wording which does not seem to be appropriate.
+If you owe payment, FedEx will notify you via email or SMS after your shipment has been delivered, not before.

 Duties and taxes are still owed on applicable packages, even if the order is returned.